Batman (Terry McGinnis): Charlie Bigelow

-Charlie "Big Time" Bigelow is a con artist who dragged Terry into a life of crime.
-In the episode "Big Time", Terry reveals his background with Charlie to Max, explaining that the same felony which landed him in juvie for three months had Charlie put away for three years.
-Guilt-ridden, Terry would e-mail Charlie periodically while he was in prison.
-When Charlie is finally released, Terry convinces Bruce to give him a job at Wayne-Powers.
-This turns out to be a ploy by Charlie to aid in a corporate espionage scheme, during which Charlie is exposed to an experimental growth compound and mutated into a monstrous, disproportionate creature.

-Despite Terry's friendship with Bigelow and the regret that his time in jail did not reform him, subsequent events in the episode "Betrayal" make clear that Bigelow saw Terry merely as hired muscle, and thus he does not care of ruining lives such as Terry's for his own selfish ends.
-Terry finally lets go of his guilt toward Charlie and sees him for the threat and enemy he really is.
-Bigelow himself, though not knowing Terry's secrets, seeks to kill Batman to cement his status as supervillain Big Time.
-Terry and Charlie's friendship is reminiscent of Bruce and Harvey Dent, two best friends who eventually become enemies, another similarity that Bruce notes.
-However, unlike Dent, Charlie was never decent from the start and Terry hates himself for befriending him after Bigelow revealed his true color.
+Charlie "Big Time" Bigelow is a con artist and former friend of Terry who is mutated into a monstrous grey form after being exposed to an experimental growth compound.

 With other superheroes

 Terry grew up admiring other superheroes of his day, the Justice League Unlimited.
 Eventually, he is recruited by Superman to root out a traitor in the team, which turns out to be Superman himself, under the control of the extraterrestrial creature Starro.
 Though the rest of the team at first distrusts him due to his perceived inexperience, Terry gains their trust by saving their lives and freeing Superman from the alien's mind control.
 However, he says that he would prefer to be like his mentor and only partially serve on the Justice League.

 When Static is sent 40 years into the future from the time of the Static Shock series, he is forced to work with Terry to rescue Static's future self from Kobra.
 While Terry doubts his abilities at first, he eventually develops respect for him.

 Terry seems to have rejoined, as later episodes of Justice League Unlimited show him as a regular member.
-In the alternate timeline shown in the JLU episode "The Once and Future Thing, Part 2: Time Warped", Terry fights alongside Static (of that era) and Warhawk, with Bruce being leader, along with the time traveling members from the past include Bruce's counterpart as Batman.
+In the JLU episode "The Once and Future Thing, Part 2: Time Warped", Terry fights alongside Static (of that era) and Warhawk, with Bruce being tactical leader, along with the time traveling members from the past include Bruce's counterpart as Batman.
 He is killed in the episode, though his death is undone due to actions of the original Batman.
+The encounter between the succeeding and the original Batman has slightly altered the future, since the elderly Bruce mentioned that he had no memories of meeting the former during time travels during his tenure as Batman prior to the timeline's alteration, as the latter becomes aware that he will have a successor.
+However, the original Batman still not knowing about Terry and how they would meet, because Terry was masked, and the original Batman had avoided learning details about his future, thereby preserving much of the Batman Beyond continuity but with one exception that Bruce would anticipate meeting and train this successor after he retired in the new timeline as revealed in the episode "Epilogue".